 The proposed amendments to the North Dakota Century Code aim to update the organizational session of the legislative assembly.
-The bill specifies that in even-numbered years, the organizational session will take place on the first Monday of December or on a date chosen by the legislative management, within the range of December 1 to December 15.
+The bill specifies that in even-numbered years, the organizational session will occur on the first Monday in December or on a date chosen by the legislative management, within the range of December 1 to December 15.
 It also introduces a provision allowing the organizational session to be conducted over a period of up to five business days.
 Additionally, the legislative management is tasked with calling the session, while the legislative council will handle the necessary arrangements.

 Statutes affected: